AdobeDocs/experience-manager-65.en/help/sites-administering/extending-the-design-importer-for-landingpages.md

 Including the above markup in the HTML does the following:

-* Inserts a AEM parsys component (foundation/components/parsys) in the landing page created after importing the design package.
+* Inserts a AEM Parsys component (foundation/components/parsys) in the landing page created after importing the design package.
 * Initializes the sidekick with default components.
-New components can be added to the landing page by dragging components from the sidekick onto the parsys component.
+New components can be added to the landing page by dragging components from the sidekick onto the Parsys component.
-* Two title components are also part of the parsys.
+* Two title components are also part of the Parsys.

 ### Target {#target}